RobDWaller/dusty/README.md

 # Dusty: A WordPress Composer Starter Repo

-Dusty is a WordPress started repo based around [Composer](https://getcomposer.org/) and [Docker](https://www.docker.com/products/docker-desktop).
+Dusty is a WordPress starter repo based around [Composer](https://getcomposer.org/) and [Docker](https://www.docker.com/products/docker-desktop).
 It allows you to create WordPress repos without the need to store core WordPress files in your Git repository.
 This makes for far easier deployments and cleaner code.
-It also allows you to load in non-WordPress libraries such as PHP Dot Env via Composer.
+It also allows you to load in non-WordPress packages such as [PHPDotEnv](https://packagist.org/packages/vlucas/phpdotenv) via Composer.

 The library comes with a Docker configuration which will allow you to begin development immediately.
 The Docker development environment runs Apache, PHP 7.3 and MySQL 5.7.